 - Make sure to drink a lot of water.
 In hot climate, especially if your body is not used to that, you will get dehydrated very quickly!

 - Avoid excessive drinking.
 This goes for flights, as well as hotels and resorts.
 Alcohol is bad for blood pressure, it makes you weak and unfocused.
 If you are on your own, you need to be in control.
 Don’t let it control you instead!

 - Eat smart – this means protein rich foods in the morning (scrambled egg).
 Avoid waffles!

 - Be careful when swimming at the sea / ocean. make sure there is no hidden danger – sea animals (sea stars), sting rays, sharks.
 If possible, wear protective shoes.
 These are real threats at some beaches.
 Try to avoid deserted beaches and don’t swim too far from the shore.
 Also, beware of the tides – they can drag you into the ocean in no time and it will be impossible to swim back.

 - Sleep well – especially when just arrived.
 It’s a temptation to go straight to the beach, but let’s face it – you will be tired and falling asleep in the sun (especially if your skin is pale) is the worst way to start your vacation!
 If light and sound are disturbing you, try Sleep Phones

 Keeping yourself busy is the best way to stay in shape for healthy travel and avoid bad consequences from your holiday.
+Self love affirmations also work really well, if you need an extra kick.
 Get up early and take a walk (or run) at the beach.
 Trust me, it will be a much more memorable experience than when it’s overcrowded during noon.
 Join a fitness group, try some Zumba, go for a regular swim in the pool.
 Long walks will help you burn calories and keep your spirit up.

 How do you stay healthy during your travels?
 Share your stories!